ChikithRishi/DataAnalysisUsingLLM/README.md

-# LIDA-Demo-Streamlit-App
+# LLM based DATA ANALYSIS
-Automatic Generation of Visualizations and Infographics with LLMs and Streamlit for your CSV data.
+Automatic Generation of Query results, Visualizations and Infographics with LLMs and Streamlit for your CSV data.